Loader gif

 Not happy with your tax bill or refund amount this year?
 Adjusting your W-4 is a simple way to ensure you control how much tax is withheld from your paychecks.

 If you started a new job in the past four years, you might have noticed that the W-4 form looked slightly different.
 The IRS simplified the W-4 form starting in 2020 to improve employee withholding accuracy and get you close to “breaking even” on your taxes.
-Ideally, this would mean your tax refund or bill after filing would be as close to $0 as possible.
+Ideally, this would mean your or bill after filing would be as close to $0 as possible.

 However, you still have the power to decide if you want more money in your refund or more money in your paycheck.
 Use our Refund Booster1 to learn how you can tweak your W-4 to work better for your financial needs.